zer0int/OpenVision/README.md

 3. Adjust data augmentation and tokenization settings
 4. Configure evaluation metrics and checkpointing

 ## License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+## Acknowledgement

+The jax repo is built on [big vision](https://github.com/google-research/big_vision), and the pytorch repo is built on [OpenCLIP](https://github.com/mlfoundations/open_clip).
+We've also borrowed some code from [TIMM](https://github.com/huggingface/pytorch-image-models) and [MAE](https://github.com/facebookresearch/mae).
+Many thanks to the awesome works from the open-source community!

+We are also very grateful that this work is supported by a gift from Open Philanthropy, TPU Research Cloud (TRC) program, and Google Cloud Research Credits program.

+## Citation